REVOgati/Ecommerce_Consumer_Behaviour/README.md

 #### **5. Cart Analysis:**\

-	- For every ordered item, I subtracted the number in the cart - order number to determine number of abandoned items.\
+	- For every ordered item, I subtracted the number in the cart - order number to determine number of abandoned items and multiplied by 100\
+	- This in order to get the percentange rate of cart abandonment.
 	- I then stored the result in a new column 'abandoned_items'  and counted the total number per product.\
-	- The SQL snapshot and link to this: []()

 ### **Data Visualization**

+	- The data is visually represented in Tableau Public.
+[Click here to view](https://public.tableau.com/app/profile/gareth.tirop/viz/EcommerceStoreAnalysis_17080716552270/EcommerceStoreOrdersAnalysis)

 ### **Findings**